Postdoctoral Fellow, University of North Carolina, 2011 - 2016

 Molecular Neuroscience, Neurological Disorders

-At GSU, Angie’s lab is focused on understanding how disruptions in ubiquitin pathways in the nervous system lead to a multitude of neurological disorders.
+At GSU, Dr. Mabb’s lab is focused on understanding how disruptions in ubiquitin pathways in the nervous system lead to a multitude of neurological disorders.
 Her approach is to utilize and develop molecular biology methods and tools to explore ubiquitin pathways involved in nervous system function and disease.
-In her lab, there is a strong emphasis on in vitro neuron culture preparations, generation of transgenic mouse models, imaging, and animal behavior.
+In Dr. Mabb’s lab, students will gain experience or have exposure to the following: primary neuron culture preparations, standard biochemical techniques, proteomics, confocal microscopy, use of transgenic mouse models, in vivo imaging, electrophysiology, and animal behavior.
+Research in the Mabb lab is currently funded by the NIH and NSF.

 Ghane MA, Yakout DW, Mabb AM.
 A High-content Assay for Monitoring AMPA Receptor Trafficking.
 J Vis Exp.
 2019 Jan 28;(143). doi: 10.3791/59048.
 PubMed PMID: 30741265.